htangsmart/FitCloudPro-SDK-Android/README.md

 For details of the specific upgrade function, please refer to the javaDoc document and the sample project.

+#### 6.7.1, Multi-dial upgrade
+When `WristbandVersion#isExtDialMultiple` is true, it means that the bracelet supports multi-dial upgrade.
+The dial information obtained with `WristbandManager#requestDialBinInfo` contains the information list of multiple dials `DialBinInfo#getSubBinList()`.

+According to `DialSubBinInfo#getFlag()`, judge whether a dial can be overwritten and upgraded.
+If it can be upgrade, first use `WristbandManager#setDialUpgradeIndex()` to set the index you want to upgrade.
+Then use `DfuManager` to upgrade.

 ### 6.8、Other simple instructions
 #### 6.8.1、Set user information
 `WristbandManager#setUserInfo(boolean sex, int age, float height, float weight)`。